Print Friendly

 The particle taq is required despite the plural marking on the adjective.
 Such double plural marking is not uncommon in K’iche’.

-Le e nitz’aq taq tz’i’ the small dogs
+Le e nitz’aq taq tz’i’

 1. Adjectives as predicates